 We know that including a line item in your budget doesn’t mean funds will magically appear.
 Instead, highlight your need through your fundraising events and specific donor appeals.
 Donors want to know the innovative and creative ways you’re reaching women.
 You can impress upon them the crucial need for funding to market and advertise in order to best reach clients.

-Finally, did you know we are an approved marketing agency through Focus on the Family?
+Finally, did you know we are an approved digital marketing agency through Focus on the Family?
 Because they too see the critical need to advertise digitally to reach those seeking abortions, they developed a grant process under their Option Ultrasound program.
 Each fall, you can apply for their matching marketing grant to help cover the costs of a strategic marketing plan through us.
 If you have more questions, you can learn more about grant qualifications on their Option Ultrasound website.
 Or call us – we would love to talk with you about this!

 - Is branding really worth it?